minhdang26403/concurrent-web-proxy/README.md

 ![Prethreaded server](images/prethreaded-server.png)

 The disadvantage of the first approach is that we incur the cost of creating a new thread for each new client (change registers, stack pointers, program counters, etc).
 The advantage of a prethreaded server is that we can reduce the overhead of creating new threads.
-However, I chose to use the first approach since we don't know how many work threads can handle multiple clients efficiently.
+Therefore, I chose to use the second approach.

-If we create too many worker threads, some of them will never be used, thus wasting operating system's resources.
-If there are just a few worker threads, the server will be slow since worker threads are busy servicing some clients, making other clients wait.

 ### 3. Part III: Concurrent web proxy with cache